 The only grains that will leaven are grains that contain starch and have the requisite components to react with yeast thereby causing CO2 to be released.
 This process is only found in the five grains, wheat, oats, barley, rye and spelt.
-Other “grains” (e.g. rice, millet, corn, quinoa etc.) will not rise or ferment naturally when water is added, they will begin decomposing and emit a foul odor, and as such, are not chometz.
+Other “grains” (e.g. rice, millet, corn, quinoa etc.) will not rise or ferment naturally when water is added; they will begin to decompose and emit a foul odor, and, as such, are not chometz.

 With this understanding, we can now look at the beer production process.